-13 common problems with cutting plastic film, and what you can do about them
+13 common problems when slitting and cutting blown film, and what you can do about them

-Blades are needed to convert film to desired dimensions.
+Blades are needed for converting blown film into desired dimensions.
 This text focuses on common problems and their solutions when cutting or slitting blown film.
 It will go through 13 common problems for flexible packaging manufacturers.
 It also describes the most common parameter adjustments operators can do to avoid problems and optimize production.

-The main reasons for cutting problems are blunted or improperly sharpened knives.
+The main reasons for slitting and cutting problems are blunt or improperly sharpened knives.
 Sharper knives provide greater efficiency when cutting any material.
 Sharper knives produce a cleaner cut without tearing, resulting in greater efficiency, higher throughput and a better quality end product.

 1. Interrupted slit

-Interrupted slits are extremely important to avoid in the production of plastic film and foil.
+Interrupted slits are extremely important to avoid when producing blown film and foil.
 Interrupted cuts are usually caused by damaged blades or an incorrect cutting angle.
-Bottom knife runout or low lateral contact pressure can also be causes of interrupted slits.
+Bottom knife runout or low lateral contact pressure can also result in interrupted slits.
 Professional blade sharpening is a repetitive process in which quantity and quality go hand in hand.
-More quantity usually leads to better quality.
-So buy and resharpen your blades in batches, and you're more likely to get more consistent quality.
+A larger quantity usually leads to better quality.
+So buy and resharpen your machine blades in batches, and you're more likely to get more consistent quality.

 2. Inferior cutting edge quality

-Inferior cutting edge quality can be the result of either a poor quality blade or improper settings during the cutting process.
+Inferior cutting edge quality can be the result of poor blade quality or improper settings during the cutting process.
 A blunt or burred blade alternately a blade with poor grinding will result in inferior cutting edges.
 Other reasons can be offset knives, blade vibrations or wrong web guidance.
 Too high lateral contact pressure or wrong shear angle are also reasons for worsened cutting edges.

 Therefore, if you notice a deterioration in the quality of the cutting edge, start by replacing the blades.
 If the quality of the cutting edge has improved, you can choose a blade with better characteristics (e.g. with a different coating or made of a different material).
 If blade vibration is the cause, try using a slightly thicker blade or knife.
 Changing the blade from 0.13mm to 0.20mm can significantly affect blade vibration, although in general you should try to use as thin a blade as possible.
-Vibrations can create the wrong cutting angle.
-Therefore, all blade vibration and equipment vibration should be avoided.
+Vibrations alters the cutting angle.
+Blade and equipment vibrations should therefore be avoided.

 3. Short blade service - test other blades

-Steel is a relatively soft material that will not stand tough long-term abrasive wear.
-Bad steel gives bad durability where the edge will turn unsharp.
+Steel is a relatively soft material that will not stand long-term abrasive wear.
+Poor steel gives short durability as the blade edge will wear down quickly.
 Many factors influence abrasive wear and how blade material is removed.
 Fragments of the blade edge are separated generating small fractures in the blade edge.
 Similar to grinding the film grit will wear down the blade edge.
 The more abrasive additives in the film the faster the blade will be worn down.

-Hard metal or ceramics is much harder than steel and can be used to protect the edge or make blades that withstand abrasive wear much better than steel.
-In a Sollex customer converting process with a film containing white chalk a normal razor blade lasted 20 minutes.
-The same blade with ceramic coating lasted 2 weeks.
-Dependent on design, materials and material to be cut it is possible to have blades and knives with high performance and long durability.
+Hard metal and ceramics are much harder than steel and can be used to protect the edge or make blades that withstand abrasive wear much better than steel.
+A Sollex customer converting process with a film containing white chalk showed how durable hard metal and ceramic coatings could be.
+A normal razor blade lasted 20 minutes.
+The same blade with Sollex ceramic coating lasted 2 weeks.
+Different web materias require different blades.
+However, it is possible to have blades with high performance and long durability.

 Material changes give different abrasive wear on the blade.
 Different films wear the blade down in different ways.
 A laminated film with PP, PE, PET and additives such as Titan (TiN) wears down almost all blades.
 One Sollex customer had a problem with this film until he found 5V.
 A top performing hard metal long lasting slitter blade that endures abrasive wear.
 There is a correct blade for each purpose.